Introduction: The 'Sup - a Mouse for People With Quadriplegia - Low Cost and Open Source

 All the STL files can be found at https://github.com/Bobcatmodder/SipNPuff_Mouse/, you'll need all of them.

 If you don't have a 3D printer, there are plenty of 3D printing services around that you could use.
-If you want to get an inexpensive printer that will work great (and don't mind some assembly), I'd recommend the Anet A8, a $150 Prusa i3 clone with a great online community.
+If you want to get an inexpensive printer that will work great (and don't mind some assembly), I recommend the Anet A8.
+It's a $150 Prusa i3 clone, has worked well for me, and it has a great online community.

 Case and Frame: